Start: Torla Finish: Nerín

 Kick the week off with a short drive to the medieval bridge at Puente Bujaruelo, a perfect wide stone arch over turquoise currents, where your adventure in Ordesa begins.
 If you prefer to take it easy today, choose a relaxing stroll on a land rover track into Valle de Otal.
 For a true alpine day, hike up to the French border and snap a photo of magnificent views across the pristine waters of Ibón de Bernatuara.

-Here’s an absolute classic from the local walking repertoire: a 700-metre zig-zag ascent up to Mirador Calcilarruego, elevation 1950m, followed by a stretch on the Senda de los Cazadores through breath-taking scenery.
+Here’s an absolute classic from the local walking repertoire: a 700-metre zig-zag ascent up to Mirador Calcilarruego, elevation 1950 m, followed by a stretch on the Senda de los Cazadores through breath-taking scenery.
 Thrill to unbelievable views up and down the Great Canyon of Ordesa against a distant silhouette of snow-capped summits.
-Option of extending the route with an ascent to Refugio de Goriz, a mountain hut situated at 2200m.
+For those who have a fear of heights, it is better to walk there and back to the waterfall “Cola de Caballo” along the wide path parallel to the river.
+Option of extending the route with an ascent to Refugio de Goriz, a mountain hut situated at 2200 m.

 Head east from Torla, hiking up to huge sweeping vistas over Bujaruelo and Ordesa Valleys.
 If the weather’s not the best or you prefer to take it easy today, choose a shorter valley walk taking in three authentic villages seemingly lost in time: Fragen, Oto and Broto.